What Should I Do If My Landlord Enters Without Permission? Know Your Rights

 - Australia: Your state’s tenancy authority or consumer affairs tribunal

-These bodies can issue formal warnings to landlords, order compensation to be paid to the tenant, restrict the landlord’s right of entry, and, in some cases, support lease termination without penalty to the tenant.
+These bodies can issue formal warnings, order compensation, restrict the landlord’s right of entry, and in some cases, support lease termination without penalty.

-Many of these processes are free or very low-cost for tenants to access.
-Filing a complaint does not automatically mean going to court.
-In most cases, it begins with a written submission and a mediation process.
+Most of these processes are free or low-cost.
+Filing a complaint does not mean going to court — it usually starts with a written submission and mediation.

 Can a Tenant Legally Withhold Rent or Terminate the Lease?

-In some jurisdictions, a serious or repeated breach of the landlord’s entry obligations can give a tenant legal grounds to terminate the lease early without facing a penalty.
-In others, the remedies are limited to compensation or a formal warning.
-Withholding rent, meaning simply stopping payment without a formal legal process, carries real risks and is not generally recommended without specific legal advice.
+In some jurisdictions, a serious or repeated breach gives tenants legal grounds to end the lease early without penalty.
+In others, remedies are limited to compensation or a formal warning.
+Withholding rent — simply stopping payment without a formal legal process — carries real risks and is not recommended without specific legal advice.

-Acting unilaterally, even when you are clearly in the right, can complicate your position.
-A landlord who receives no rent may initiate eviction proceedings, and if a tribunal finds that you withheld rent outside the proper process, it can weaken your case even if the original violation was genuine.
+Acting alone, even when you are clearly in the right, can complicate your position.
+A landlord who receives no rent may start eviction proceedings.
+If a tribunal finds you withheld rent outside the proper process, it can weaken your case — even if the original violation was genuine.

 What Is Constructive Eviction and Does It Apply Here?

-Constructive eviction is a legal concept that applies when a landlord’s conduct becomes so disruptive or invasive that the property is no longer reasonably livable.
-When this threshold is met, the tenant may have the right to vacate the property and claim damages, treating the situation as if the landlord had effectively forced them out.
+Constructive eviction applies when a landlord’s conduct becomes so disruptive or invasive that the property is no longer livable.
+When this threshold is met, the tenant may have the right to leave and claim damages — as if the landlord forced them out.

-A single unauthorized entry, while a real violation, typically does not reach this standard.
-A sustained and documented pattern of illegal entry, harassment, surveillance, or other conduct that makes your home feel unsafe is a different matter.
+A single unauthorized entry, while a real violation, typically does not meet this standard.
+A sustained pattern of illegal entry, harassment, surveillance, or conduct that makes your home feel unsafe is a different matter.
 Courts and tribunals have found constructive eviction in cases involving repeated, deliberate, and serious intrusions into a tenant’s privacy.

-If you believe your situation might meet this threshold, speaking with a tenants’ rights organization or a housing lawyer before taking any action is strongly advised.
+If you think your situation might qualify, speak with a tenants’ rights organization or housing lawyer before acting.

 Seeking Compensation for Unauthorized Entry

-Even when a situation does not rise to constructive eviction, tenants may still be entitled to financial compensation for an unauthorized entry.
+Even when a situation does not reach constructive eviction, you may still be entitled to compensation.
 Depending on your jurisdiction, this can include:

 - The cost of changing locks after an unauthorized entry